Designations Congruent with Things: Chapter 9

 “I assumed nothing,” Hermann said.
 “Will you lie down?
 You look extremely alarming."

-“Lies,” Newt replies, falling off his elbow.
+“Lies.”
+Newt falls off his elbow.
 “You did.”

-“Myeah,” Newt replies, smiling faintly.
-He closes his eyes, trying to picture some kind of ridiculous sparring match between himself and Hermann a la the Mako-versus-Raleigh exhibition that he’d heard so much about, but the entire thing takes a lot of mental effort to envision, and he really can’t seem to progress it beyond both of them standing without shoes on a mat, yelling at one another.
-It occurs to him then that they’ve been sparring every day of their acquaintance, for hours, to a dead heat.
+“Myeah.”
+Newt closes his eyes, trying to picture some kind of ridiculous sparring match between himself and Hermann a la the Mako-versus-Raleigh exhibition he’d heard so much about, but the whole thing takes a lot of mental effort to envision, and he can’t seem to progress it beyond both of them standing without shoes on a mat, yelling at one another.
+It occurs to him then they’ve been sparring every day of their acquaintance, for hours, to a dead heat.
 Intellectually.
 So yeah.
 They’re drift compatible.
 They have EPIC Rapport.
-The whole sparring thing is still garbage though.
-Or if not garbage, then a really, really approximate surrogate endpoint.

 “I’m curious,” Hermann says, deciding on a change of subject.
 “How in god’s name were you able to tolerate that MRI?”